mathematic-inc/vscode-latex/README.md

   - Default is `true`.
 - `latex.linter.delay`: Duration (in ms) to delay linting during contiguous typing.
   - Default is `1000`.
+- `latex.linter.timeout`: Amount of time (in ms) to wait for the linter to finish.
+  - Default is `10000`.
 - `latex.linter.config`: Absolute (or relative; see [Resolution Algorithm](#resolution-algorithm)) path to the configuration file for the linter.
   - Default behavior is to search the directory (or parents) of the file (or the workspace) till a configuration is found.
 See [Resolution Algorithm](#resolution-algorithm).
+- `latex.linter.path`: Absolute/relative path to the linter executable.
+  - Default behavior is to find the system's executable if it exists.

 ### Formatter

 - `latex.formatter.columnLimit`: Sets the column limit for a given line.
 A column limit of `0` means that there is no column limit.
   - Default is `80`.
   - This is ignored if a configuration file is found in some parent of the file.
+- `latex.formatter.timeout`: Amount of time (in ms) to wait for the formatter to finish.
+  - Default is `10000`.
 - `latex.formatter.config`: Absolute (or relative; see [Resolution Algorithm](#resolution-algorithm)) path to the configuration file for the formatter.
 Must end in `.yaml`.
   - Default behavior is to search the directory (or parents) of the file (or the workspace) till a configuration is found.
 See [Resolution Algorithm](#resolution-algorithm).
+- `latex.formatter.path`: Absolute/relative path to the formatter executable.
+  - Default behavior is to find the system's executable if it exists.

 ## Configuration Files